wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 They are the **symbolic language** that allows us to describe and engage with the world in a structured, logical way.
 	In the context of **space**, **order**, and **sequence**, numbers serve as the tools that encode the relationships and positions that define reality.

+Constraints are the building blocks for defining sets, and they are formulated using the fundamental concepts of **logic**.
+	Constraints specify the conditions under which elements are included in a set or satisfy a definition.
+		Constraints often involve equations (statements of equality) that elements must satisfy.
+			In logic, predicates and conditions involve equality to express precise relationships.

 ## The Universal Superset as the Most Fundamental Mathematical Object
 This is the most abstract and comprehensive set, **containing all possible** underlying, structured, and higher-level sets.
 	Think of it as the "universe" of **all** mathematical objects and structures.